aws-samples/gitlab-for-eks/content/_index.md

 ---

-# Integrating Amazon EKS with the GitLab Kubernetes Agent
+# Ultimate GitOps with GitLab Agent for AWS EKS

 This workshop focuses specifically on using the GitLab Kubernetes Agent to accomplish integration of a GitLab Instance (including GitLab.com SaaS) with an EKS cluster for managing cluster applications that are built and tested by GitLab.